• Skip to primary navigation

 Mongolian chicken features crispy bite-sized chicken coated in a sweet, savory hoisin-based sauce infused with ginger, garlic, and red chili.

-It's a popular Chinese restaurant dish with bold and complex flavors, thanks to the rich sauce and aromatics.
+It's a popular Chinese-restaurant-style dish with bold and complex flavors, thanks to the rich sauce and aromatics.
 This dish is best served over plain white rice with vegetables.

 Mongolian Chicken